jmoguilevsky/dcl-catalyst-load-testing/.github/pull_request_template.md

 // Explain in simple words what's the purpose of this PR

 # Changes
-// Explain in technical terms the changes and if needed the reason of those changes
+// Explain in technical terms the changes and if needed the reason for those changes

 # This pr contains:
 - [ ] Unit tests